Camille (1936 film): Production

+Development

+The play had previously been adaptated for film in 1912, 1915 and 1917, in 1921 with Nazimova and Rudolph Valentino, and in 1926 with Norma Talmadge.

+Irving Thalberg assigned Davis Lewis to work on the film as associate producer.
+According to Lewis, Greta Garbo only agreed to make the movie if MGM would finance Conquest.

+Francis Marion wrote the first draft of the script with James Hilton; according to Lewis, Marion had a crush on Hilton and the first draft "was ludicrous—flowery, overblown, and just downright badly conceived and overwritten.
+It was almost comic opera."
+The director, George Cukor, suggested Zoe Akins be brought in to work on the script.

 According to a news item in Daily Variety, MGM had considered changing the setting of the famous Alexandre Dumas story to modern times.
 The time period was not changed, but Thalberg wanted the film to have a more contemporary feeling than earlier Camilles.
 He wanted audiences to forget that they were watching a "costume" picture.
 He also felt that morality had changed since the earlier Camilles, and the fact that Marguerite was a prostitute was not as shameful anymore; as a result, Garbo's character became more likable than in previous productions.
 The modernization of the story proved to be successful.